Nexus

 Retesting with these changes was well received and we moved into high fidelity for further refinement.

-There needed to be more clear hierarchies between Company / Team / Project / Checkpoint.
+Users needed clarity of hierarchy between Company / Team / Project / Checkpoint.

 New Feature: Pinning

 In this iteration, I included a new feature called "pinning” aimed at power users.
-Users could pin up to three projects in their side nav, giving them instant access at all times.
-This feature addresses the feedback that dev team users only care about their own project.
-It also helps central services users who may work across multiple projects, to quickly swap between their top priorities.
+Users could pin up to three projects in their side nav.
+This gave Devs the focus they requested, but also let Central Services swap focus to whichever projects were approaching a deadline.

 Design System